• Product Introduction

 Support for Next.Js in Pages

-Pages supports the legacy version of Next.js Pages Router, but we recommend using App Router.
+Pages supports the legacy Pages Router for Next.js, but we recommend using the App Router.

 The following table shows the key characteristics of Next.js currently supported by Pages.
-Pages will support more Next.js features as soon as possible, but experimental features may not yet be fully stable.
+The platform will support additional features as soon as possible, but experimental features may not yet be fully stable.

 Next.Js Features